-Only when Version 9.05 or older is NOT selected, GPS (Ext ref.
-10MHz), and 1PPS(Ext ref.
+Only when Version 9.05 or older is NOT selected and GPS (Ext ref.
 10MHz) can be selected.

-When GPS, 1PPS(Ext ref.
-10MHz), or GPS(Ext ref.
+When GPS or 1PPS(Ext ref.
 10MHz) is set, the measurement can be performed by using two Network Masters which have made synchronized.
 In this case, set the same option to Source(Ext ref.
 10MHz) of both Network Master.